liamzebedee/retrust/README.md

  - Matplotlib animation of EBSL algorithm (`python -m visualisation.main`) - also see in `docs/algovis.mp4` (Jan 2019)
  - [Preliminary implementation](https://github.com/liamzebedee/retrust/commit/4f53c10b88a262c47bcf538830e2b2f802c19935) of the quorum mechanism with NetworkX's PageRank algo (Jan 2019)
  - Use case exploration with decentralised Uber (Jan 2019)
+ - Shift from reputation into the more general concepts of risk, governance and subjective consensus.
+See this [lightpaper](https://docs.google.com/document/d/1qbESkHU984D4_uf1ghIDa4hPcaevtRBa0KqRJbZnR_w/edit?usp=sharing) (May 2019)

 ## Resources
  - “decentralized sybil resistant identity” at Devcon4.
 Read the [reputation jam tweetstorm](https://twitter.com/sinahab/status/1027640621110984704)